REES 220: SOCIETIES & CULTURES OF EURASIA

 Who teaches the course?

-The course instructor is Center for Russian, East European & Eurasian Studies (CREES) Assistant Director Justyna Beinek, Ph.D. (email@example.com ) Before coming to KU, she taught at Sewanee University, Harvard University, New York University, the University of Toronto, Indiana University, where she also directed the Polish Language, Literature, and Culture Program in the Department of Slavic Languages and Literatures (2005-13), and most recently at Sewanee: The University of the South, where she served as Visiting Associate Professor of International and Global Studies and Russian, as well as directed the Mellon Globalization Forum (2014-17).
+The course instructor is Center for Russian, East European & Eurasian Studies (CREES) Assistant Director Justyna Beinek, Ph.D. (email@example.com).
+Before coming to KU, she taught at Harvard University, New York University, the University of Toronto, Indiana University, where she also directed the Polish Language, Literature, and Culture Program in the Department of Slavic Languages and Literatures (2005-13), and most recently at Sewanee: The University of the South, where she served as Visiting Associate Professor of International and Global Studies and Russian, as well as directed the Mellon Globalization Forum (2014-17).

 When is REES 220 offered?

 This course is offered every spring semester.
 It is open to any KU student.